PhilMo6/meshpunk/README.md

 # MeshPunk - LVGL with Lua for T-Deck

 This branch of the Meshpunk project focuses on extending functionality.
-Some features have been added or documented by with the assistance of AI
+Some features have been added or documented with the assistance of AI

 ## Features